D-Hornsby/PREWORK-2/README.md

 # PREWORK-2
 How to build your first web page.

-This is the first bit of code that I put together.
+This is the first assignment.
-I was tempted to make some revisions after the Perscholas boot camp but decided to leave it as is to be reminded later of where I started.

-These are the directions for
+The Task

 #Building your first webpage.
+Instructions.

 This is a rugh layout to give you an idea but any of the toppics below you can research on your own to find out more about each.
 This is ment to be used as a simple guide.
 I have added notes taken from the asignment to help somewhat but may not be all the information you will need.